BarnacleLabs/RAGmatic/examples/simple-rag/README.md

 ### How It Works

-Take a look at the pipeline files to see how the RAGmatic pipeline is configured:
+Take a look at the pipeline files to see how each of the RAGmatic pipelines are configured:

 - `pipelines/openai/index.ts` - Uses OpenAI embeddings
 - `pipelines/cohere/index.ts` - Uses Cohere embeddings